Hakan1998/Enterprise-AI-finalproject/README.md

 ## Setup and Usage

-Is Described in main.
+Is described in main.
 Just run !pyton run.py and the pipelines will start.

 Further you can you can use the ZenMl and Mflow Dashboard to got more insights.